Colin Murray Turbayne: Metaphors for the Mind

+"Berkeley's Two Concepts of Mind"

+In this essay, Turbayne advances the thesis that Berkeley diplomatically upheld two different theories of the mind, the first of which he describes as an "official theory" intended for public presentation and the second which was confined to his private thoughts.
+As evidence, Turbayne points to the final pages of Berkeley's personal notebook Philosophical Commentaries.
+Here Berkeley provides clues that he may abandon the concept of a universal "thinking substance, something unknown" (687) or "the substance of Spirit we do not know, it not being knowable" (701).
+As Turbayne notes, Berkeley publicly embraced several doctrines which are compatible with Christian theology in an effort "to use utmost caution not to give the least handle of offense to the Church or Church-men (715)."
+In this view, Berkeley's public defense of the terms "mental substance" and God was intended to be interpreted purely in a metaphorical sense rather than as a literal expression of his private philosophical beliefs.
+In short, "Berkeley had a purely substantivalist conception of the mind, confirmed by his private utterances."

+Philosophy

-Turbayne has been described as being convinced of Phenomenalism, as well as being skeptical of the validity of Materialism.
-In addition, he has been cited as supporting the view that metaphors are properly characterized as "categorical mistakes" which may lead an unsuspecting user to considerable obfuscation of thought.
+Turbayne has been described as being convinced of phenomenalism, as well as being skeptical of the validity of materialism.
+In addition, he has been cited as supporting the view that metaphors are properly characterized as "categorical mistakes" that may lead an unsuspecting user to considerable obfuscation of thought.

+Berkeley Prize

-In the early 1990s Colin M. Turbayne and his wife established an International Berkeley Essay Prize competition in cooperation with the Philosophy Department at the University of Rochester in order to encourage continued research into Berkeley's works by aspiring young scholars.
+In the early 1990s, Colin M. Turbayne and his wife established an International Berkeley Essay Prize competition in cooperation with the Philosophy Department at the University of Rochester in order to encourage continued research into Berkeley's works by aspiring young scholars.

-Notable students of Colin Murray Turbayne include: Paul J. Olscamp - President Emeritus Bowling Green State University & Western Washington University.
+Notable students of Colin Murray Turbayne include Paul J. Olscamp, President Emeritus Bowling Green State University and Western Washington University.